-My courses today are a blend of theory and exploitative play, but I also incorporate the theme of independent learning into all of my programs.
+My courses today are a blend of theory and exploitative play, but I also incorporate the theme of independent learning.
 If you can walk away from my coaching knowing that you can train yourself from that point on, then I feel my job is done.

-Over the past few years, I have seen so many players who don’t understand the nature of futility in the learning process.
+I have seen many players who don’t understand the nature of futility in the learning process.
 Futility means you are insistently pushing in a direction that isn’t purely incentivized.
 There actually is no solution in this direction.
 You’re just being stubborn and needing the solution to work the way you think it should work.